eric2323223/jekyll-now/drafts/GPT.md

 - auto regressive (GPT)  TEXT generation！！！
 -
 ## 背景
-- Learning to Generate Reviews and Discovering Sentiment， 使用RNN模型，unsupervised 预训练+少量
+- **Learning to Generate Reviews and Discovering Sentiment**， 使用RNN模型，unsupervised 预训练+少量
-- In contrast to learning a generic representation on one large dataset and then evaluating on other tasks/datasets, Dai & Le (2015) proposed using similar unsupervised objectives such as sequence autoencoding and language modeling to first pretrain a model on a dataset and then finetune it for a given task.
+- **Semi-supervised sequence learning**, In contrast to learning a generic representation on one large dataset and then evaluating on other tasks/datasets, Dai & Le (2015) proposed using similar unsupervised objectives such as sequence autoencoding and language modeling to first pretrain a model on a dataset and then finetune it for a given task.

 ## GPT简介